DenefLab/flux-tools/lessons/02-login.md

 pwd
 ```

-See if you have a file called `.bash_profile`.
-If not, make a file.
+See if you have a file called `.bash_profile`, and if not, make a file:

 ```{r}
 # List all files in your current directory (including files starting with '.')